Table of Contents

-When visiting Rome, bringing a lot of money is a VERY BAD idea.
+The first thing to know is that when visiting Rome, bringing a lot of money with you is a very bad idea.

-- By buying euros in advance, you will get ripped off on the exchange rate.
+- By buying euros in advance, you will get ripped off on the exchange rate in your home country.

 - By buying a lot of euros in advance, you will get ripped off exponentially.

-- By carrying a lot of cash, you will make yourself incredibly vulnerable to theft, either from your person, or from your accommodation.
+- By carrying a lot of cash when in Italy, you will make yourself incredibly vulnerable to theft, either from your person, or from your accommodation.

 - Don’t bring any more cash with you than you’d normally carry with you in your own country on a daily basis.